The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 First, a note: most property policies do not cover personal property separately.
 It’s unlikely you will find an insurance policy to cover just your personal belongings.
 Your renters, homeowners, or condo policy may cover for your liability insurance and your personal property (contents).
 If you want insurance coverage for your personal property alone, invest in a renters policy (or home or condo).

-Your contents coverage applies to everything you own that resides within the walls of your home or apartment — your clothes, TV and other electronics, furniture, appliances, and so on.
+Your personal property insurance applies to everything you own that resides within the walls of your home or apartment — your clothes, TV and other electronics, furniture, appliances, and so on.
 What circumstances they are covered against depends on the specifics of your policy.

 If your property is damaged by any of the hazards listed above, you would have coverage up to your policy limits.
 It is called a named peril policy because all the perils (causes of loss) are specifically listed on your policy.